malyvsen/face-attractor/README.md

+Please note that this repository is in a work-in-progress state.
+Most notably, the saved model is tragically overfitted.
 # face-attractor
 Machine learning applied to facial beauty: estimation, attribution of attractiveness to features, and photo modification to alter attractiveness estimate.
 ### dependencies